jolisdegats/snappic-print-server/README.md

 Go to http://192.168.2.1:3000 on the connected device to access the printer config and test print interface.
 Don't forget to adjust the config depending on your project.

+### 5. CUPS Interface

+CUPS admin panel is accessible on port http://192.168.1.72:631/.
+Here you'll be able to configure new printers.

 ### 5. Let's go!